NethermindEth/rust-template/CONTRIBUTING.md

 But these 3 should be enough for the average application to identify bottlenecks and optimize them.

 For async-rust we also recommend: [Tracing](https://crates.io/crates/tracing), [Tokio-Console](https://crates.io/crates/tokio-console), and [Oha](https://crates.io/crates/oha).
+For Rayon-based parallel Rust code, we recommend Samply.
+It provides good profiling despite missing some multithreading details.